Introduction

 Statutory Capital Requirements:

-- Minimum allotted share capital of £50,000 or prescribed euro equivalent (Section 763)
+- The company must have a minimum allotted share capital of £50,000 or its euro equivalent (Section 763)

-- At least 25% of this capital must be paid up before starting business (Section 767)
+- At least 25% of the nominal value of the shares must be paid up before commencing business (Section 586)

 -